jgoizueta/binomial-techniques/README.md

 ## Possible approaches

-### Extendend floating point arithmetic
+### Extended floating point arithmetic

 In this we only need an increased exponent range to avoid overflow.
 We can use extended floating point formats such as those of the GMP library (C),
-Julia's BigFloat, Phython's Decimal,
+Julia's BigFloat, Python's Decimal,
 Flt for Ruby,
 the XREAL (internal numeric format) of HP50G calculators or the DBL mode of the WP34S, etc.